UPDATE COVID may have cramped our socializing, but gift giving never goes out of style!

 Where to get seeds + seedlings:

 As mentioned before, the County is about an hour from end-to-end and all of it’s good.
 My street has 20 farm stalls as least, with produce ranging from apples to gourds, preserves to mustard, popcorn to butter tarts to cheese—and you definitely will win hearts with basically anything from Fifth Town Cheese.
 And because the County terroir is so different from one side to another, we all have different specialties and different mindsets for what we produce.
 From boutique to large scale, our farms and farmers are wonders, whether their practices are biodynamic, experimental, organic, or traditional—tasting your way through the options is an exploration in true fulfillment and joy.
 And, let’s be honest, you can never have enough locally produced maple syrup.

 Where to find these:

 Basically everywhere.
-Check out The Local Store, the local stores (like Agrarian Market, Cressy Mustard Market, The General PEC), Wellington Farmers Market, and the local section in the grocery stores, and farm stalls everywhere.
+Check out The Local Store, the local stores (like Agrarian Market, Cressy Mustard Market), Wellington Farmers Market, and the local section in the grocery stores, farm stalls and our virtual market!

 Arts + Crafts

 Chances are, you and/or 90% of the people you know in the County are ‘makers’.
 Whether it’s a full-time gig, a side hustle, or an outlet for energy and feelings—people here like to create things.
 If you know or are one of these people, these craft items make incredibly special gifts and—while I’m typically pretty anti-chachka—people here are hard talents and I can always find a place for the beautiful things they make.